FAQ Refrigerated vehicles – Frequently asked questions about novotruck refrigerated vans

 novotruck offers interested partners attractive opportunities for collaboration in the field of temperature-controlled vehicle solutions.
 Please contact us for a personal discussion.

-What does HACCP compliance mean for refrigerated bodies?
+What does HACCP compliance mean for refrigerated bodies & vans?

 HACCP stands for Hazard Analysis and Critical Control Points – a Europe-wide mandatory concept for Food safety.